 artist statement

-“My work is heavily inspired by physical objects or figures that often hold sentimental value.
-I seek out ways to express their significance to a wider audience, which typically means aiming for relatability.
+My work is heavily influenced by abstracted forms or figures that oftentimes hold sentimental and personal value.
+I seek out ways to express their significance to a wider audience, which typically means aiming for relatability without fully defining the meaning of the work itself.

 biography

-“My name is Alyse Guillory and I was born on May 2, 2003 in my hometown of Lafayette, Louisiana.
+My name is Alyse Guillory and I was born on May 2, 2003 in my hometown of Lafayette, Louisiana.
 From a young age I was drawn to visual arts and the process of making my own little collection.
 I began by including figures and meaningful objects in my work, which has translated to the subjects I include currently.